Scenecentric/Scenecentric/README.md

 ABOUT

-Scenecentric is a multimedia authoring tool.
+SCENECENTRIC is a multimedia authoring tool.
 It uses Lingo as its official programming language (used in Adobe Director) and a movie UI metaphor, with the user as the "director" of a movie.

 Please bear in mind this version is still a work in progress.